 Everything on the menu sounded fantastic.

-Main courses were next, Lauren went for the venison and I went for the beef which were both incredible and definitely moreish.
-Dessert followed which was a chocolate tart for me and Lauren chose the tarte tatin.
+The main courses were next, Lauren went for the venison and I went for the beef which was both incredible and definitely moreish.
+Dessert followed which was a chocolate tart for me and Lauren chose the Tarte Tatin.
 The service and presentation of the plates were completely impeccable and definitely of a standard that we’re not too used to.

 Although, navigating to the bathroom in the middle of the night proved to be a challenge.

-Exactly what was needed after a day of traveling and eating.
+Exactly what was needed after a day of travelling and eating.